Image

 • Provide comprehensive, high-quality care at a reasonable cost for both you and TAC.

-• Pay 100% of the cost of preventive and wellness care.
+• Pay 100% of the cost of preventive and wellness care only in-network.
 Preventive care includes annual physical checkups, recommended screenings for your age and immunizations.

-• Require pre-certification of non-emergency inpatient hospital services and certain outpatient services through Prime Dx, our utilization review manager.
+• Require pre-certification of some non-emergency inpatient hospital services and certain outpatient services.

-• Are self-insured, which means the covenant community pays your claims—not an insurance company.
-That's one of the reasons we emphasize our Wellness Program—it's better for everyone when we're all as healthy as we can be!
+• Are self-funded, which means the covenant community pays your claims—not an insurance company.

 Return to top